Bill/orchestrated_app/README.markdown

 What happened there?
 The pattern is:

 1. create an orchestrated object (instantiate it)
-2. call orchestrate on it: this returns an "orchestration"
+2. call orchestrated on it: this returns an "orchestration"
 3. send a message to the orchestration (returned in the second step)

 Now the messages you can send in (3) are limited to the messages that your object can respond to.
 The message will be "remembered" by the framework and "replayed" (on a new instance of your object) somewhere on the network (later).